Creflo Dollar: Career

 Dollar began developing World Changers Ministries Christian Center in 1986.
 He held the church's first worship service in the cafeteria of Kathleen Mitchell Elementary School in College Park, with eight people in attendance.
 He later renamed the ministry World Changers Church International (WCCI), and the congregation moved from the cafeteria to a dedicated chapel.
 Four services were held each Sunday, and Creflo added a weekly radio broadcast and the television show Changing Your World.

 On December 24, 1995, WCCI moved into its present location, the 8,500-seat facility known as the World Dome.
 The church has said that the nearly $20 million World Dome was built without any bank financing.
 As of 2007, the congregation reported having around 30,000 members, and $70 million in revenue (gross cash collections) for 2006.

 In October 2012, Creflo Dollar Ministries leased Loews Paradise Theater in The Bronx for a new church location in New York.

+In November 2018, CBS News listed WCCI as the 29th largest megachurch in the United States with about 15,000 weekly visitors.

 Dollar also speaks at conferences and writes about his gospel of wealth and his involvement in televangelism.